 Past Students

-Jessica Baxter Human Biology, Class of 2020.
-May 2018 - June 2020 Jessica has been a Jill-of-all-projects, working on completing odds and ends of the projects that her predecessors had to leave when moving on.
-She has mainly been working on engineering the Cit+ trait into Cit- genetic backgrounds from other LTEE populations.
+Human Biology, Class of 2020.
+May 2018 - June 2020 Jessica was a Jill-of-all-projects, working on completing odds and ends of the projects that her predecessors had to leave behind when they moved on.
+She mainly worked on engineering the Cit+ trait into Cit- genetic backgrounds from other LTEE populations, a project that was begun by Maia Rowles.
+She has since moved on to medical school and a promising career as an outstanding physician.
 Brooke Sommerfeld Zoology, class of 2018.
 September 2015 - July 2018.
 Brooke worked on a project that is looking at a lineage of Cit- clones that persisted in the Ara-3 population for more than 10,000 generations after Cit+ became numerically dominant.
 How did this lineage survive when Cit- was outnumbered up to 100 to one?
 Part of the explanation is that Cit- evolved to use byproducts, C4-dicarboxylates, excreted into the medium by Cit+ during growth on citrate.
 Brooke examined how important access to these C4-dicarboxylates is by eliminating the ability to use them in Cit- clones from a time series from 33,000 through 43,000 generations.
 Brooke also worked on a project in which she looked at the evolution of Cit- specialists in populations founded with Cit+ clones and evolved in a citrate-only resource environment.
-Brooke is currently working at the Living Desert Zoo and Gardens in Palm Desert, California.
+Brooke is currently a Veterinary Assistant at Animal Samaritans in Thousand Oaks, California.
 Tanush Jagdish November 2015 - June 2017 Tanush worked on a project aimed at determining what genes are required for the expression of the Cit+ trait.
 The evolution of novel traits like Cit+ are contingent upon the existence of a genetic background in which it can arise.
 This means in part that the expression of a new trait generally depends on the activity of pre-existing genes.
 This may be seen as both a form of potentiation and deep contingency, as well as a reflection of how evolution builds new structures and traits from and upon the old ones.
 Tanush sought to identify the genes required for the Cit+ trait by screening a library of mutant E. coli, the Keio Collection, each member of which has an insertion disrupting a different gene.
 This screen involved transforming each mutant with a plasmid that normally confers the Cit+ trait.
 If a transformant does not show the Cit+ trait, then the gene that is deleted in that transformant is putatively necessary for aerobic growth on citrate.
 Tanush also picked up some of my artistic interests, it seems...
-Tanush is currently a PhD student at Harvard University, where he is doing multiple projects in three different labs, and seemingly never sleeping.
+Tanush earned a PhD from Harvard University in 2023, where he worked with Michael Desai and Andrew Murray.
+He is currently an associate at McKinsey and Company.
 Maia Rowles 2012 - 2015 Previous work (Blount et al 2008) has shown that the evolution of citrate usage in the Ara-3 LTEE population was contingent upon the construction of a potentiating genetic background that improved the rate of mutation to Cit+, likely due to metabolic pre-adaptation that made a final mutation effective in generating the Cit+ trait.
 Maia's research involved investigating whether or not potentiating genetic backgrounds have evolved in the other 11 LTEE populations.
 She presented her preliminary data at the 2015 ASM General Meeting in New Orleans.
 Maia went on to obtain an MS in Cancer Chemical Biology from the University of Michigan.
-She is currently aiming for medical school.
+She is currently aiming for medical school while working at Waters Technology Corporation.
 Kiyana Weatherspoon 2012 - 2015 Kiyana's research involved investigating aspects of specialization in the Cit+ lineage in Ara-3, a question that has implications for understanding the ecology of the population, as well as whether or not Cit+ is a new species in the making.
 She presented her preliminary data at the 2015 ASM General Meeting in New Orleans.
 Kiyana obtained a MS in Biomedical Engineering from George Washington University, and currently works at the FDA as a Biomedical Engineering Reviewer. |